clemlatz/polytunes/README.md

 ## Changelog

+DEV
+* Revamped note handling to improve performances
+* Added a link to Facebook

 0.4 (2015-10-13)
 * Added players name with colour under the board
 * Revamped play button to show current status (play/pause)